Sofiya-Banmala/Sales-Dashboard-PowerBI-Project/README.md

 ![Dashboard GIF](https://github.com/Sofiya-Banmala/Sales-Dashboard-PowerBI-Project/blob/main/dashboard.gif)

-This project is a comprehensive Power BI dashboard developed to analyze the sales performance of products alongside customer behavior insights.
-The dashboard walks through the entire BI process—from cleaning and transforming raw data to building insightful visual reports and interactive experiences.
+This project is a  Power BI sales dashboard developed to analyze the sales performance of products alongside customer behavior insights.
+The dashboard walks through the entire BI process from cleaning and transforming raw data to building insightful visual reports and interactive experiences.
 It's built with a focus on clarity, interactivity, and depth in analysis.

----

 ### Overview